nurcanNT/Sos_Game/README.md

 * HTML,CSS and Javascript used.
 * Grid created.
 * Built using if else and Javascript methods.
+* It's like a Tic Tac Toe game.
+I can accept suggestion to make SOS ⁉
 ### Below are the images and video of the project:
  <br>